-Your generous support and donation will help us advance human rights and international standards and continue to level the UN playing field.
+Your generous support will help us advance human rights and international standards and continue to level the UN playing field.